uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 The type of information a set of digits **represents** changes the way we interpret it.
 For example, if a set of digits represents an image then we interpret those digits as the colours of different pixels.
-If it is meant to be text on the other hand, we interpret it as letters.
+If it is meant to be text on the other hand, we interpret it as characters.
-The ability for computers to represent multiple types of information using just two states (represented with binary digits) is one of the things that makes them so powerful.
+The ability for computers to represent multiple types of information using just binary digits is one of the things that makes them so powerful.

 Just like learning about the binary number system, exploring image representation exposes students to the Computational Thinking concepts of Abstraction and Decomposition.
 Students learn to break down images into pixels and then to digits, and how to move back up from digits, to pixels, to images.